DF-21

-The Dong-Feng 21 (DF-21; NATO reporting name CSS-5 - Dong-Feng (東風 (东风, East Wind)) is a two-stage, solid-fuel rocket, single-warhead medium-range ballistic missile (MRBM) in the Dong Feng series developed by China Changfeng Mechanics and Electronics Technology Academy.
-Development started in the late 1960s and was completed around 1985–86, but it was not deployed until 1991.
-It was developed from the submarine-launched JL-1 missile, and is China's first solid-fuel land-based missile.
+The Dongfeng 21 (DF-21; NATO reporting name CSS-5 - Dong-Feng (東風 (东风, East Wind)) is a two-stage, solid-fuel, single-warhead medium-range ballistic missile (MRBM) developed by China's Changfeng Mechanics and Electronics Technology Academy.
+A part of the Dongfeng missile family, the DF-21's development started in the late 1960s, and it was completed around 1985–86, but not deployed until 1991.
+It was developed from the JL-1 submarine-launched missile, and is China's first solid-fuel land-based missile.
 The U.S. Department of Defense in 2008 estimated that China had 60-80 missiles and 60 launchers; approximately 10-11 missiles can be built annually.

 Originally developed as a strategic weapon, the DF-21's later variants were designed for both nuclear and conventional missions.
-It is thought able to carry a high explosive, submunition, or 300 kt nuclear warhead.
-The latest DF-21D was said to be the world's first anti-ship ballistic missile (ASBM).
-The DF-21 has also been developed into a space-capable anti-satellite weapon/anti-missile weapon carrier.
+It is thought to be able to carry a high explosive, submunition for tactical/theater-level missions, or a 300 kt nuclear warhead for strategic strikes.
+The latest variant, the DF-21D, was said to be the world's first anti-ship ballistic missile (ASBM).
+The DF-21 has also been developed into the SC-19, an anti-ballistic missile and anti-satellite missile.
+As of 2025, its KF-21 air-launched ballistic missile variant represents China's only air capability within its nuclear triad.

-Though the launcher itself is mobile to reduce vulnerability, an actual launch unit requires support vehicles that can cover a 300×300-meter area, making it hard to move quickly and easier to detect.
-Also, the wheeled launcher is not made to travel off-road and requires solid ground when firing to prevent backblast and debris damage due to the hard launch, restricting its firing locations to roads and pre-made launch pads.
+Though the launcher vehicle itself is mobile to reduce vulnerability, an actual launch unit requires support vehicles that can cover a 300×300-meter area, making it hard to move quickly and easier to detect.
+Also, the wheeled launcher is not made to travel off-road and requires firm ground when firing to prevent backblast and debris damage due to the hard launch, restricting its firing locations to roads and pre-made launch pads.